bigchaindb/coalaip-http-api/README.md

 ### Register a Manifestation

-In order to register the manifestation on BigchainDB as transactions on a specific copyright holder's name, the copyright holder's `verifyingKey` and `signingKey` must be provided here.
+In order to register the manifestation on BigchainDB as transactions on a specific copyright holder's name, the copyright holder's `publicKey` and `privateKey` must be provided here.

 Note that the attributes shown for `manifestation` and `work` can be much more diverse; for this, see their [COALA IP models definition](https://github.com/COALAIP/specs/tree/master/data-structure#rrm-creation).